'True belonging doesn't require you to change who you are; it requires you to be who you are'.

 If you are aware of a group who is underrepresented and would like to participate, please send us an email!

-What approaches does the Board and Planning Committee employ towards community engagement?
+What approaches do the Board and Planning Committee employ towards community engagement?

 We encourage our volunteers to approach others from a stance of curiousity and empathy, and to let kindness and inclusion lead the way.